Circle of Control vs Circle of Influence: 7 Emotional Regulation Insights That Reduce Anxiety

 Proactive mindset

 Proactive people reflect the value of the Circle of Influence.
 They focus on areas where they can make a difference, establishing control and empowerment.
-They recognise that their behaviours and attitudes can impact their environment and experiences.
+Recognize that their behaviors and attitudes can affect their environment and experiences.

 Proactivity enables people to solve problems and transform challenges into opportunities.
 They anticipate and solve problems rather than reacting.
 Proactive people who stayed within their Circle of Influence gradually gained more control over various aspects of human nature.